Ph.D., City University of New York

-Quebecois theatre and cultural performance; national performatives; theatre historiography; performance studies; dramatic theory; 20th century theatre; feminist and LGBTQ theatre.
+Quebecois theatre and cultural performance; national performatives; theatre historiography; performance studies; dramatic theory; feminist and LGBTQ2IAS+ theatre

-Contributor: Le théâtre contemporain au Québec 1945-2015: Essai de synthèse historique et socio-esthétique.
-Gilbert David (dir.), avec la collaboration de Hervé Guay, Hélène Jacques et Yves Jubinville, PUM, Montréal, 2020, 640 pages.
+Le théâtre contemporain au Québec 1945-2015: Essai de synthèse historique et socio-esthétique.
+Gilbert David (dir.), avec la collaboration de Hervé Guay, Hélène Jacques et Yves Jubinville, (Les Presses de l'Université de Montréal, 2020).
 Erin collaborated on all chapters except the introduction and conclusion, contributing material on the history of English-language theatre in Quebec from 1945 to 2015.

-Once More, With Feeling: Five Affecting Plays.
-Toronto: Playwrights Canada Press, 2014.
+Once More, With Feeling: Five Affecting Plays (Playwrights Canada Press, 2014)

 “Performing Objects and declensions of subjectivity in Montreal female artists solo performances.”
 Theatre Annual 72 (2019): 57-75.

 “Introduction.”
-Revolt/Compassion: Six Scripts for Contemporary Performance by Michael Springate.
-Toronto: Guernica, 2019, ix-xvii.
-Look at its description online
+Revolt/Compassion: Six Scripts for Contemporary Performance by Michael Springate (Guernica, 2019).

-“Occupying the Object: Leslie Baker and Andréane Leclerc in Performance.”
-In Performance Studies in Canada.
-Eds.
-Laura Levin and Marlis Schweitzer.
-Montréal and Kingston: McGill-Queen’s University Press, 2017, 262-84.
+“Occupying the Object: Leslie Baker and Andréane Leclerc in Performance,” Performance Studies in Canada, edited by Laura Levin and Marlis Schweitzer (McGill-Queen’s University Press, 2017): 262-84.

-“Monsters and Motivations: Nathalie Claude’s Solo Performances.”
-Interview with Nathalie Claude.
-Queer/ Play: Contemporary Queer Canadian Women’s Performance and Plays.
-Ed.
-Moynan King.
-Toronto: Playwrights Canada Press, 2017.
+“Monsters and Motivations: Nathalie Claude’s Solo Performances,” Interview with Nathalie Claude, Queer/ Play: Contemporary Queer Canadian Women’s Performance and Plays, edited by Moynan King.
+(Playwrights Canada Press, 2017).